Saturday, March 8, 2025

 What is the Soul?

-Most people instinctively hold the common-sense view that we consist of an immaterial soul inside a material body.
+The common-sense view that most people instinctively hold is that we consist of an immaterial soul inside a material body.
 My soul is my innermost I, my conscious self, that drives my life and unifies all the mental experiences of my mind.
 It is the real me.
-Although my body is currently an integral part of me, most people can imagine inhabiting a different body, or having an out-of-body experience.
+Although my body is currently an integral part of me, most people can imagine inhabiting a different body or having an out-of-body experience.

 Aristotle, in De Anima (i.e., On the Soul), distinguished between three aspects of the soul: the zoe (the property of life, which included plants and animals), the psucho (a sensitive awareness, which is shared by animals and humans) and the pneuma (the rational mind, which only humans have).

 John Calvin defined the soul to be the essence of a person.
 It was the proper seat of God’s image in man.
 To Calvin, the soul is an immaterial substance, dwelling in the body but separable from it.
-The soul has various powers, the two most basic ones being the power to understand and the power to will.[4]
+The soul has various powers, the two most basic ones being the power to understand and the power to will (Calvin, Institutes I.xv.7).

 Rene Descartes reduced the human soul to the mind, identifying the person with a purely conscious substance.
 He considered the human body to be a material machine controlled by an immaterial spirit, much like a captain steers a ship.
 However, a soul is much more intimately connected to its body than a captain is to his ship.
 This is shown, for example, by the fact that the soul experiences pain when the body is hurt.